Gyrojet

 The Gyrojet is a family of unique firearms developed in the 1960s named for the method of gyroscopically stabilizing its projectiles.
 Rather than inert bullets, Gyrojets fire small rockets called Microjets which have little recoil and do not require a heavy barrel or chamber to resist the pressure of the combustion gases.
 Velocity on leaving the tube was very low, but increased to around 1250 ft/s at 30 ft.
 The result is a very lightweight and transportable weapon.

-Long out of production, today they are a coveted collector's item with prices for even the most common model ranging above $1,000.
-They are rarely fired; ammunition, when available at all, can cost over $100 per round.
+Long out of production, today they are a coveted collector's item with prices for even the most common model ranging above $4,000.
+They are rarely fired; ammunition is scarce and can cost over $800 per round.